Educational records are those records directly related to a student and maintained by the institution or by a party acting for the institution.

 Parents and Legal Guardians

-Unless your student signs the Grade Release Form, you will not receive information about your student’s grades.
+Unless your student assigns you as a Delegated Access proxy, you will not have access to your student’s final grades.
 Faculty and university staff are also restricted in the information they may share with you about how your student is doing in a particular course and other academic areas, even if you are the person financially responsible.
 This is not a university policy, this is a requirement of FERPA (Family Educational Records and Privacy Act), a Federal law.
 For more information about FERPA, continue reading below or see the US Department of Education website: http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html

 Persons Having Access to Educational Records